asyncapi/cli/METRICS_COLLECTION.md

 To disable tracking, set the "ASYNCAPI_METRICS" env variable to "false" when executing the command.
 For instance: `ASYNCAPI_METRICS=false asyncapi validate <spec-file-path>`

 Remember that keeping this tracking enabled will help AsyncAPI community to provide better specifications and tools in the future.

+Lukasz insights:
+* it is explained we collect by default
+* what we collect
+* where we collect
+* how to disable - and why we ask not to disable